 World Exclusive: Meet Grimrog, the dynamic duo coming to Bloodline Champions

-If you've played Bloodline Champions, the free-to-play MOBA that's more Street Fighter than DotA, then you know how dangerous a jack-of-all-trades can be.
-Bloodlines that can pressure the opponent with strong offense, while still supporting their team with heals and defense, are a force to be reckoned with—just ask the Astronomer.
+, the free-to-play MOBA that's more Street Fighter than DotA, then you know how dangerous a jack-of-all-trades can be.
+Bloodlines that can pressure the opponent with strong offense, while still supporting their team with heals and defense, are a force to be reckoned with—just ask the

 But soon, a new melee-healer hybrid will give Astro a run for his money.
 The pairing of the hulking behemoth Rog, ridden by the shamanistic Grim, will soon charge their way into an arena near you.
 Read on for details on the new bloodline's abilities, unique mechanics that are new to the game, and what you get when you mix brute strength with voodoo curses.